3 year old sleep schedule: bedtime and nap schedule

 How many naps for a 3 year old?

 Naps can vary quite a bit at this age.
-We see some children continuing to nap regularly, some who are in the midst of , and others who’ve dropped it entirely.
+We see some children continuing to nap regularly, some who are , and others who’ve dropped it entirely.
+There’s no “right” number of naps at this age — it’s a matter of your child’s sleep needs and your family’s schedule.

 How long should a 3 year old nap?

-For kids that are still napping, it’s common to see 1 - 1.5 hours of sleep at naptime.
-Naps that are longer than 90 minutes can often result in night sleep that’s too short.
-If your child is sleeping less than 10 hours at night consider shortening, or transitioning away from, the nap.
-You may wonder , there’s no hard and fast rule, and some children require a short nap for a little longer, occasionally until the age of 5.
-Others will be ready to drop their last nap here.
+For kids still napping, it’s common to see 1 - 1.5 hours of sleep during the day.
+Naps that are longer than 90 minutes can result in night sleep that’s too short.
+If your child sleeps less than 10 hours at night consider capping the nap or transitioning away from daytime sleep.

 1-nap schedule